 9. Moringafy Pancakes and Waffles

 Traditional pancakes and waffles are made more nutritious by adding moringa.
+Classic moringa pancakes are a great place to start, and we also have a pancake recipe with yogurt too.
 For those looking to enjoy pancakes as a snack, try the delightful moringa scallion pancakes.

 10. Moringafy Casseroles

 With recipes like these, your little ones will soak up the many nutritious benefits that come from adding moringa to the daily family fare.
 Many more scrumptious recipes can be found right here on the Kuli Kuli blog.
-As a reminder, when making single serving portions for children, only ½ teaspoon or less of Kuli Kuli’s Pure Moringa is needed.
-Only use larger amounts – 1 teaspoon to 1 Tablespoon or more – when moringafying an entire dish for the family.
 Bon appetite!

 - Chodur, G. M., Olson, M. E., Wade, K. L., Stephenson, K. K., Nouman, W., Garima, & Fahey, J. W. (2018).
 Wild and domesticated moringa oleifera differ in taste, glucosinolate composition, and antioxidant potential, but not myrosinase activity or protein content.Scientific Reports (Nature Publisher Group), 8, 1-10. doi:http://dx.doi.org/10.1038/s41598-018-26059-3